Frequently Asked Questions

 - Any person who has personal knowledge of alleged misconduct on the part of a Minneapolis Police officer may file a complaint.
 A parent or legal guardian may file on behalf of a minor.
 A family member, conservator or legal guardian may file on behalf of a vulnerable adult.
 All complaints must be filed within 270 days (approximately 9 months) of the alleged misconduct.

 Do I have to know the officer's name, badge number, or squad number?

-While this information is useful to OPCR investigators, it is not necessary to file a complaint.
+- While this information is useful to OPCR investigators, it is not necessary to file a complaint.
 OPCR investigators have access to a variety of tools to determine which officers were involved in the event.
-However, the OPCR is unable investigation allegations when an officer cannot be identified through any means.
+However, the OPCR is unable to investigate allegations when an officer cannot be identified through any means.

 Can I file a complaint with the OPCR against an officer from another city, Hennepin County, or the University of Minnesota?

 - No, the OPCR is limited to cases involving sworn members of the Minneapolis Police Department.
 However, OPCR staff may be able to refer you to the correct agency.

 What if I think I deserve financial compensation the result of an officer's actions?